TowoLabs/ftso-signal-providers/README.md

 ## Recommendations for Developers
 If you're a wallet or dapp developer using `bifrost-wallet.providerlist.json` in your software, we recommend that you:

-1. **Hide** all providers missing the `listed` property from contexts where users choose between different providers, such as in provider lists.
+1. **Hide** all providers missing the `listed` property from contexts where users choose between different providers, such as in searchable signal provider lists.
 2. **Show** all providers in contexts where a choice has already been made, such as in confirmation views and transaction details.